microsoft/vcpkg-docs/vcpkg/contributing/maintainer-guide.md

 easier.
 This is no longer accepted because registries allow publishing of these untested ports without modifying the curated registry.

+### Use lowercase for hexadecimal digits strings

+Many of the features in vcpkg rely on comparing strings of hexadecimal digits.
+Some examples include, but are not limited to, SHA512 hashes, Git commit IDs, and tree object hashes.

+Internally, vcpkg uses lowercase normalization for comparisons of such values where the casing is irrelevant.
+However, tooling built on top of vcpkg's infrastructure may not make the same considerations.
+For this reason, we require hexadecimal strings

+to be lowercased for consistency in the following scenarios:

+* The `SHA512` parameter in vcpkg helper functions.
+* The `REF` parameter in vcpkg helper functions, when the value is a hexadecimal string.
+* The `git-tree` object in [version database files](../concepts/registries.md#versions-files).
+* The `sha512` object in the `scripts/vcpkg-tools.json` file.
+* Other places where casing of the hexadecimal string is unimportant.

 ## PR structure

 ### Make separate pull requests per port